robertfoss/memcpy.io/content/2017-06-02_android_imx6_modifier_support.md

 ## Thanks

-This work is built on efforts by a lot people:
+This work is built on the efforts of a lot people:

   * [Varad Gautam](https://varadgautam.wordpress.com/) - Collabora
   * Lucas Stach - Pengutronix